 Jaguar F-Type R convertible is everything it’s supposed to be, and everything it should be.

-A Jaguar F-Type is not a rational purchase; it can only carry two people, the trunk isn’t very large.
+A Jaguar F-Type is not a rational purchase; it can only carry two people, and the trunk isn’t very large.
 Most of all, it’s expensive—the base model rings in at a sneeze under $60,000.

 But rational people don’t buy F-Types, nor is Jaguar in the business of making rational sports cars.
 No, the F-Type is an emotional purchase.
 You don’t buy it out of necessity, unless that necessity involves drenching the money that’s burning a hole in your pocket.
-You buy an it because you want it, you covet it, and you know it is the “wrong” thing to do.
+You buy an F-Type because you want it, you covet it, and you know it is the “wrong” thing to do.

 The F-Type R, with it’s $103,850 price tag, takes those covetous feelings and throws them in the oven, where it then promptly lights them on fire with its 550-horsepower, supercharged V8 engine.